Style

 What it is

-Cream Sherry is a sweet sherry within the Generosos de Licor category of the DO Jerez.
+Cream Sherry is a sweet sherry within the Generosos de Licor category of DO Jerez.
 Legally: between 115 and 140 grams of residual sugar per litre.
-Made by combining a blended Oloroso (oxidatively aged) with naturally sweet wine, almost always Pedro Ximénez (PX), in a ratio where the PX makes up 20 to 30 percent of the final blend.
+Made by combining a blended Oloroso (oxidatively aged) with naturally sweet wine, almost always Pedro Ximénez (PX), in a ratio where the PX accounts for 20 to 30 percent of the final blend.
+Alcohol stays between 15.5 and 22 percent, the same range as the dry Oloroso base.

 How it began

 Bristol, England, mid-nineteenth century.
-The local Bristol Milk (a sweet blend) had been popular since the seventeenth century.
-Around 1860 John Harvey & Sons made a more refined version; according to the legend, an aristocratic visitor remarked: “If that was Bristol Milk, then this must be Bristol Cream.”
-The name was born, and with it a global category.
-Harveys Bristol Cream became the world’s best-selling sherry in the twentieth century.
+The local Bristol Milk, a sweet blend of Spanish wines, had been popular among the upper classes since the seventeenth century.
+Around 1860 John Harvey & Sons developed a more refined version with more body and more sweetness.
+The legend goes: an aristocratic visitor remarked, “If that other is Bristol Milk, then this must be Bristol Cream.”
+The name was born and an entire global category followed.
+Harveys Bristol Cream became the world’s best-selling sherry in the twentieth century, peaking at around 30 million bottles per year in the 1980s.

 In the glass

-Dark amber to mahogany.
-Deep, sweet nose of raisin, fig, caramelised nut, walnut.
-Full on the palate, creamy texture (hence “cream”), sweetness balanced against the structure and faint bitterness of the Oloroso base.
-Long finish with molasses and dried fruit.
+Dark amber to mahogany, sometimes with a faintly greenish rim in older bottlings.
+Deep, sweet nose of raisin, fig, caramelised nut, walnut and dried orange peel.
+Full on the palate, creamy texture (hence the name), sweetness balanced against the acidity and gentle bitterness of the Oloroso base.
+Long finish with molasses, date and wood.
+Served at 12 to 13 degrees Celsius, which many drinkers find counter-intuitively cool, the aromatic lift is greater than at room temperature.

 Not all Cream is the same